freshbitsweb/laratables/README.md

 }
 ```

-3. **DT_RowData**: You can add `laratablesRowData()` method to your model and return an array with key as the attribute name and its corresponding value.
+3. **DT_RowData**: You can add `laratablesRowData()` method to your model/custom class and return an array with key as the attribute name and its corresponding value.
 Example:

 ```php
 /**